-Much needed groundwork was achieved with the further completion of the GHG inventory of the PAYER Group.
-It is the basis for a climate transition plan, addressed in the topical standard of ESRS E1: Climate change.
+Much needed groundwork was achieved with the further completion of the greenhouse gases inventory of the PAYER Group.
+It is the basis for a climate transition plan, addressed in the topical standard of europeansustainability reporting standards E1: Climate change.
 The climate transition plan describes time-bound measures by which the PAYER Group aims to achieve their climate-related emission targets.
-In general, GHG emis-sions from a company's activity can be separated into three different categories, defined by the Greenhouse Gas Protocol:
+In general, greenhouse gases emissions from a company's activity can be separated into three different categories, defined by the Greenhouse Gas Protocol:

-- Scope 2: Indirect emissions from the generation of energy - Scope 3: Indirect emissions outside of the direct sphere of influence of a company, e.g. in the value chain
+- Scope 1 Category of greenhouse gases, refers to direct emissions - Scope 2 Category of greenhouse gases, refers to indirect emissions through the consumption of energy: Indirect emissions from the generation of energy - Scope 3 Category of greenhouse gases, refers to indirect emissions outside of a company's direct sphere of influence: Indirect emissions outside of the direct sphere of influence of a company, e.g. in the value chain

-The PAYER Group worked to finalize its GHG inventory in 2024.
+The PAYER Group worked to finalize its greenhouse gases inventory in 2024.
 The Scope 1 and 2 emissions were already available in the PAYER Sustainability Report of 2023, however their calculation slightly changed, and the updated numbers are presented in the annex of this report.
 The Scope 3 emissions of the sites Austria, Hungary and China were calculated for the first time in 2024.
-PAYER Malaysia was still excluded from the Scope 3 assessment, but is planned to be included in the near future.
+PAYER Malaysia was still excluded from the Scope 3 assessment, but it is planned to be included in the near future.